jashandeep-sohi/webcam-filters/README.rst

 You may also build the image locally::

-  $ docker build -t webcam-filters .
+  $ nix --experimental-features 'nix-command flakes' run .#container.copyToDockerDaemon

 .. [#] Zoom desktop client supports background blur as of version 5.7.6.
 Zoom on web does not.